shubh2016shiv/sse-llm-streaming-service/docs/architecture-decisions/README.md

 - **[Structured Logging with PII Redaction](./010-structured-logging-pii-redaction.md)** - How we protect user data and meet GDPR/CCPA compliance
 - **[Security Headers Middleware](./011-security-headers-middleware.md)** - How we defend against XSS, clickjacking, and MITM attacks
 - **[Validation Framework with Security Patterns](./013-validation-framework-security.md)** - How we prevent injection attacks (XSS, SQL, path traversal)
+- **[CORS Configuration Strategy](./019-cors-configuration-strategy.md)** - How we enable secure cross-origin access with environment-specific whitelisting

 ### Architecture & Design Patterns
 - **[FastAPI Dependency Injection](./009-fastapi-dependency-injection-pattern.md)** - How we achieve testable, type-safe, and maintainable code
+- **[Middleware Execution Order](./014-middleware-execution-order.md)** - How we ensure correct CORS, security, and error handling
+- **[Provider Factory Lazy Initialization](./016-provider-factory-lazy-initialization.md)** - How we achieve 198ms faster startup with on-demand provider creation
+- **[API Versioning Strategy](./020-api-versioning-strategy.md)** - How we maintain backward compatibility with URL path versioning

 ## 💡 How to Read These Documents